Norbert515/flutter_ide/README.md

 ## Discussion

-These are just a bunch of ideas written down and I'd love to have a discusson on this.
+These are just a bunch of ideas written down and I'd love to have a discussion on this.

 ### Open an issue
 Just open an issue for any topic you'd like to discuss.